jrdegbe/MLOPS-End-to-End/README.md

 * **Consumer Type**: The consumer type is the Industry Code DE35, owned and maintained by Danish Energy.
 * **Total Consumption**: Total electricity consumption in kWh

 **Note:** The observations have a lag of 15 days!
-But for our demo use case, that is not a problem, as we can simulate the same steps as it would be in real time.
+But for our demo use case, that is not a problem, as we can simulate the same steps as it would in real-time.

 <p align="center">
   <img src="images/forecasting_demo_screenshot.png">